dbasrai/watchmyset/README.md

 To create this stand-up comedy set laugh detector, I trained a recurrant neural network on around ~20 stand-up comedy sets available on YouTube.
 These sets were chunked into 1 second .wav files, totalling about ~6000 .wav files, and hand-labeled for whether there was laughter.
 Each second was converted into its Mel-frequency Cepstral Coefficient (MFCC), essentially a mathematical transformation that converts a noisy .wav into a 99x13 set of features that somewhat approximates the way that the human ear breaks down sound.
 I then trained my RNN on this data.

 This trained model can then be used to reasonably detect laughter in stand-up comedy sets it hadn't been trained on.
-During training it reaches validation accuracy of ~92-93%, with most of the missed classifications being at the edges of laughs, which for the purposes of this project does not matter so much.
+During training it reaches an accuracy of ~92-93%, with most of the missed classifications being at the beginnings/ends of laughs, which for the purposes of this project does not matter so much (I'm more concerned with catching generally where the laughs are, less so the precise time a laugh begins/ends).
+More practically, I used the above Tonight Show set as sort of a 'test set,' where it successfully detects every laugh.

 The model was initially trained using code written on [Google Colaboratory](https://research.google.com/colaboratory/faq.html).